Sam Shields: 2014

-On March 8, 2014, the Green Bay Packers signed Shields to a four-year, $39 million contract that includes a signing bonus of $12.50 million.

-Shields entered training camp slated as a starting cornerback and competed to retain the role against Davon House and Casey Hayward.
+On March 8, 2014, the Green Bay Packers signed Shields to a four–year, $39 million contract that included an initial signing bonus of $12.50 million.
+He entered training camp slated as a de facto starting cornerback.
 Head coach Mike McCarthy officially named Shields and Tramon Williams the starting cornerbacks duo to begin the 2014 regular season.

-On September 28, 2014, Shields recorded three solo tackles, a season-high three pass deflections, and an interception in the Packers' 38–17 win at the Chicago Bears in Week 4.
+On September 28, 2014, Shields recorded three solo tackles, a season-high three pass deflections, and intercepted a pass thrown by Jay Cutler in the Packers' 38–17 win at the Chicago Bears in Week 4.
 He was inactive for two games (Weeks 7–8) after sustaining a knee injuring during a Week 6 victory at the Miami Dolphins.
 In Week 10, Shields collected a season-high six solo tackles and deflected a pass during a 55–14 victory against the Chicago Bears.
 He finished the season with 40 combined tackles (33 solo), nine passes defensed, and two interceptions in 14 games and 14 starts.

-2015–2016

-Shields suffered a concussion while making a tackle on Jacksonville Jaguars running back T. J. Yeldon in Week 1 during the 2016 season.
+2015

+During the off-season, Davon House and Tramon Williams both departed during free agency.
+The Green Bay Packers drafted cornerbacks Damarious Randall and Quinten Rollins to compete to be a starting cornerback against Sam Shields and Casey Hayward.
+Head coach Mike McCarthy named Shields and Casey Hayward the starting cornerbacks to begin the season.
+On September 28, 2015, he produced six solo tackles, a pass deflection, and intercepted a pass by Alex Smith during a 38–28 win against the Kansas City Chiefs.
+In Week 6, he collected a season-high eight solo tackles during a 27–20 victory against the San Diego Chargers.
+He was inactive during a Week 9 loss at the Carolina Panthers after injuring his shoulder.
+On December 13, 2015, he made one solo tackle, two pass deflections, and intercepted a pass by Matt Cassel to wide receiver Dez Bryant before exiting in the third quarter of a 28–7 win against the Dallas Cowboys due to an injury.
+He subsequently missed the last three games of the season (Weeks 15–17) due to a head injury.
+He finished the 2015 NFL season with a total of 39 combined tackles (37 solo), 13 pass deflections, and three interceptions in 12 games and 12 starts.

+2016

+Sam Shields returned as a starting cornerback alongside Damarious Randall after the departure of Casey Hayward.
+On September 11, 2016, Shields started in the Green Bay Packers' season-opener at the Jacksonville Jaguars and made three solo tackles before exiting in the third quarter of a 27–23 victory after suffering a concussion while making a tackle on running back T. J. Yeldon.
 This marked his fourth known concussion in his NFL career.
-After missing the next four games still recovering, he was eventually placed on injured reserve on October 18, 2016.
+On October 18, 2016, the Green Bay Packers officially placed him on injured reserve after missing four games.
+He remained on injured reserve for the entire 2015 NFL season and did not return to the Green Bay Packers.